Assessing imbalance in signed brain networks: Results

 \subsubsection{The role of singletons}

-Figure~\ref{fig:13} illustrates the histograms of the number of communities detected on the projections returned by each benchmark and optimisation criterion, revealing that $F$ individuates a smaller number of larger communities while BIC singles out a larger number of smaller communities.
-The histograms of the size of communities detected on the same projections refine the aforementioned picture, clarifying that $F$ tends to individuate (overall, too) simple structures such as few singletons detached from the rest of the nodes; although BIC individuates singletons as well, the size of communities into which the rest of the nodes is partitioned ranges from $1$ to $40$.
+The histograms of the size of communities detected on the same projections refine the aforementioned picture, clarifying that $F$ tends to individuate simpler structures than BIC, such as fewer modules accompanied by several singletons detached from the rest of the nodes - although BIC may individuate singletons as well, the size of communities into which the rest of the nodes is partitioned varies over a broader range.

-Interestingly, singletons often coincide with the so-called \emph{subcortical regions}, i.e. areas serving as hubs `integrating' the \emph{cortical regions}, among the other things: more quantitatively, the fraction of subcortical singletons amounts at \emph{i)} $\simeq 0.9$ according to $F$ and $\simeq 0.9$ according to BIC, on the na\"ive projections; \emph{ii)} $\simeq 0.9$ according to $F$ and $\simeq 0.7$ according to BIC, on the bSRGM-induced projections; \emph{iii)} $\simeq 0.8$ according to $F$ and $\simeq 0.5$ according to BIC, on the bSCM-induced projections.
+Interestingly, singletons often coincide with the so-called \emph{subcortical regions}, i.e. regions serving as hubs `integrating' the \emph{cortical regions}, among the other things: more quantitatively, the fraction of subcortical singletons amounts to \emph{i)} $\simeq0.96$ according to $F$ and $\simeq0.91$ according to BIC, on the na\"ive projections; \emph{ii)} $\simeq0.96$ according to $F$ and $\simeq0.60$ according to BIC, on the bSRGM-induced projections; \emph{iii)} $\simeq0.63$ according to $F$ and $\simeq0.04$ according to BIC, on the bSCM-induced projections.
+In words, carrying out a BIC-based community detection on bSCM-induced projections rarely leads to isolate subcortical regions, a result indicating that accounting for local properties such as the series- and the time-specific degrees leads to recover projections where all regions are (practically always) integrated.